tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 The transmitters have parameters to set the power, center frequency, bandwidth, modulation, preamble duration, header length and bitrate (these should be specified in apskradio; in 802.11, the power, op mode and channel number should be specified, the others are set automatically by the mac).

-**V1** The transmitters have the :par:`power` parameter to set transmission power.
+.. **V1** The transmitters have the :par:`power` parameter to set transmission power.
 Similarly to scalar transmitters, there are parameters for bitrate, header length, modulation, etc; for 802.11DimensionalTransmitter, the :par:`opMode`, :par:`bandName` and :par:`channelNumber` can be set/are available. **TODO**

-**V2** Similarly to the scalar transmitters, dimensional transmitters have parameters for transmission power, bitrate, header length, modulation, etc; for 802.11DimensionalTransmitter, there are the :par:`opMode`, :par:`bandName` and :par:`channelNumber` parameters.
+.. **V2** Similarly to the scalar transmitters, dimensional transmitters have parameters for transmission power, bitrate, header length, modulation, etc; for 802.11DimensionalTransmitter, there are the :par:`opMode`, :par:`bandName` and :par:`channelNumber` parameters.

+**TODO** ezek a parameterek fuggetlen az analog modeltol -> not here but above (applies to all the different analog models) -> at the scalar

 **TODO** receivers error models can be set ? -> out of scope